dusarah/password-locker/README.md

 A python project that will help us manage our passwords and even generate new passwords for us.
 ## Author
 Dufitumukiza Sarah
-## Instructions
+## user requirement:
--As a user, I want to create a password locker account with my details, a login username and password.
+-As a user,
+I want to create a password locker account with my details, login username and password.
-## Copyright
-MIT